AlexisD02/Student-s-Union-Shop-2/README.md

 - **Neatly Structured Code:**  The code is organized and structured in a clean and maintainable manner.

--**Calculated product reviews**: reviews are calacluated, averaged and displayed, providing users an overall rating for a product.
+- **Calculated product reviews**: reviews are calacluated, averaged and displayed, providing users an overall rating for a product.

--**Product information page**: the web application has been modified from assessment 1, removing the sessionStorage HTML5 API to use PHP GET/POST variables to access page information.
+- **Product information page**: the web application has been modified from assessment 1, removing the sessionStorage HTML5 API to use PHP GET/POST variables to access page information.
 This is used when a user clicks an item to reveal more information, the PHP should retrieve the data from the database and present on an item.php page

 - **Submit/Present reviews**: logged in users are be presented with an option to leave a review.
 A review includes a title, description and rating.
 Reviews are presented for each product item (tbl_reviews) even if the user is not logged in.